KerryAM-R/TCR_Explore/README.md

 Please contact: Nicole.Mifsud@monash.edu or Kerry.Mullan@monash.edu to report errors.

-TCR_explore was designed to aid in the processing and analysis of TCR repertiore for both alpha beta and gamma-delta chains
+TCR_explore was designed to aid in the processing and analysis of TCR repertoire for both alpha-beta and gamma-delta chains

 there are three sections to the application:
 - Quality control steps (IMGT and IMGT+MIXCR)